giellalt/dict-sme-nob/00readme.txt

  dev     --
- inc     -- data to be included into the source files in the src directory scripts -- scripts and other resoures to transform data src     -- the dictionary files (split modulo POS xxxyyyzzzwww_mistig)
+ inc     -- data to be included into the source files in the src directory scripts -- scripts and other resoures to transform data src     -- the dictionary files (split modulo POS)

-asdfoelkjasdf